iaean/docker-subversion/README.md

 The tailing part of the URL is `group/repo`, for HTTP prefixed with `svn/`.

+### Importing your repositories

+`zcat backup.svn.gz | svnrdump [--username=admin --password=...] load http://localhost/svn/sandbox/test`

+Keep in mind that `pre-revprop-change` hook is enabled for any via `SUBVERSION_REPOS` autocreated repo to support `svnrdump`.
+Because this is not the Subversion default, you want to disable this hook manually after importing.

 ### Setting local user passwords

 We are using Apache htpasswd for `httpd` local auth and SASL for `svnserve` local auth.
 Unfortunately we had to maintain both auth sources until now.

 `docker exec -u apache -it subversion sasldblistusers2 -f .svn.sasldb`